 If you are involved in a disagreement or dispute, you can seek help from the University's Mediation Service.
 This service is impartial, non-judgemental, and confidential.
-Requests for mediation support should in the first instance be made either to the Mediation Service Manager, or the Students' Union Advice and Community Manager.
+Requests for mediation support should in the first instance be made to the Mediation Service Manager.

-Further Information and contacts:
+Further information and contacts

-Mediation Service: www.bath.ac.uk/equalities/activities/mediation
+Mediation Service: www.bath.ac.uk/guides/mediation

-Mediation Service Manager: 01225 383098 or equalsdiv@bath.ac.uk.
+Mediation Service Manager: 01225 383098 or [equalsdiv@bath.ac.uk](mailto>equalsdiv@bath.ac.uk)